-Rainey, a Democrat, was the representative for Alabama's 7th congressional district from 1919 to 1923.
+Rainey was the representative for Alabama’s 7th congressional district and was a Democrat.
+He served from 1919 to 1923.

 From Oct 1919 to Mar 1923, Rainey missed 429 of 600 roll call votes, which is 71.5%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.